-President Cyril Ramaphosa has responded to Public Protector Busisiwe Mkhwebane’s report on the donation to his 2017 ANC presidential campaign, hinting at a potential legal review of her findings.
+President Cyril Ramaphosa has responded to Public Protector Busisiwe Mkhwebane’s report on the donation to his 2017 ANC presidential campaign, with a hint of a potential legal review of her findings.

-Her finding is serious and is a blow to Ramaphosa’s presidency just two months into the sixth administration, in which his perceived credibility as the ANC’s presidential candidate culminated in the party’s majority elections win, albeit with a reduced majority.
+Her finding is serious and marks a blow to Ramaphosa’s presidency just two months into the sixth administration, in which his credibility as the ANC’s presidential candidate culminated in its majority elections win, albeit with a reduced majority.